dhwanijasoliya/Plant_Disease/README.md

 ---
 ## **Results**
-This model reaches a **test accuracy** of over **XX%** on the PlantVillage Dataset after training.
+This model reaches a **test accuracy** of over **83.30%** on the PlantVillage Dataset after training.
 The user is allowed to view accuracy and loss curves that were generated along the course of training, which may provide further analysis capabilities.

 Sample Prediction Output: